schlenker-owl/the-ai-repo/documentation/LLM_SYSTEMIZATION.md

 **Path**

-* FastAPI server: `scripts/serve_openai_compat.py`
+* `scripts/serve_openai_compat.py`

-A tiny, local server exposing `POST /v1/chat/completions`.
+A tiny local server exposing `POST /v1/chat/completions`.
 It backs responses with:

 * Your **GPTTiny** char-model (if importable), or
 * An **echo fallback** when the tiny model isn’t available.